 Product Management Why you should stop using the word "Disrupt" The word “disrupt” is everywhere these days.
-In Silicon Valley today you can’t spend more than 5 minutes in a coffee shop without hearing someone describe how their company is going to “disrupt the industry.”
-Entrepreneurs and business school students are taught case studies of “disruptive” companies.
-It’s
+In Silicon Valley today you can’t spend more than 5 minutes in a coffee shop without hearing someone describe how their company is going to “disrupt the <fill in the blank> industry.”
+Entrepreneurs and business school students are taught case

 Product Strategy Max Revenue [http://www.iamcharliegraham.com/wp-content/uploads/2015/11/CliffLooking.jpeg] [http://www.iamcharliegraham.com/wp-content/uploads/2015/10/wildernessculture-rei1440project-welltravelled-awesomeearth.jpg] Let’s say you are a CEO of a rapidly growing startup (or a VC deciding whether to invest in a rapidly growing startup).
 All the numbers look up and